-Thum Ping Tjin (“PJ”) is a Visiting Fellow at Green Templeton College, University of Oxford; Senior Research Fellow at Sunway University, Malaysia; Research Fellow at the Jeffrey Cheah Institute on Southeast Asia; and co-ordinator of Project Southeast Asia.
+Thum Ping Tjin (“PJ”) is a Visiting Fellow at Green Templeton College, University of Oxford; Senior Research Fellow at Sunway University, Malaysia; Research Fellow at the Jeffrey Cheah Institute on Southeast Asia; Research Associate at the Centre for Global History, University of Oxford; and co-ordinator of Project Southeast Asia.

-A Rhodes Scholar, Commonwealth Scholar, award-winning student, Olympic athlete, and Channel swimmer, PJ attended Harvard at the age of 16 where he concentrated in East Asian Studies.
+A Rhodes Scholar, Commonwealth Scholar, award-winning student, Olympic athlete, and the only Singaporean to swim the English Channel, PJ attended Harvard at the age of 16 where he concentrated in East Asian Studies.
 After two and a half years in the Navy, he won a Rhodes Scholarship to Oxford, where he read for a second Bachelor’s degree in Modern History and Politics.
 He later returned to Oxford as Commonwealth Scholar and completed a Doctorate in History.
-He has also been a Visiting Fellow at the International Institute of Asian Studies, Leiden University.
+He has also been a Visiting Fellow at the International Institute of Asian Studies, Leiden University, and Research Fellow at the Asia Research Institute, National University of Singapore.
 His work centres on decolonisation in Southeast Asia, and its continuing impact on Southeast Asian governance and politics.

 - Decolonisation and the Cold War in Southeast Asia

 - ‘The Fundamental Issue is Anti-colonialism, Not Merger’: Singapore’s “Progressive Left”, Operation Coldstore, and the Creation of Malaysia.
 ARI Working Paper Series 211.